TriumphLLC/3DSlides/B4W-template-PRODUCT/README.rst

 Fig. 2 Configurator panel

-In the panel “Configurator” that appears click “Elements” to open a list of sections.
+In the panel “Template Product” that appears click “Elements” to open a list of sections.
 To add a section to the list click “Add” in the list.
 Every section is designed to keep the same kinds of options (for example, heels for footwear, doors for vehicles or materials out of leather).
 Sections can be of two types – object or material.
 An object section is created by default.
 In order to change the section type, click the settings button (hamburger button) of the needed section and in the menu that appears check the “is material” checkbox.
 Visually, in the list of sections, sections of different types have different icons.

 .. image:: images/03.png
 		:scale: 80 %